 From the very first moment I stepped foot in India, I honestly felt nothing but joy; the mass crowds, the torrential rain, the staring faces and all.

-Now, I’m not going to sit here and tell you that being a woman in India is entirely smooth sailing, because that would be a lie.
-But what I am going to do, is give you a brief rundown of some of the things I faced entirely due to my gender.
+Now, I’m certainly not going to tell you that travelling as a woman in India is entirely smooth sailing, because that would be a lie.
+But what I will do, however, is give you a brief rundown of some of the things that I faced.

-I visited India on a tour (yes, a tour) in 2015.
-Although I’m generally not the biggest fan of these kinds of organised travel, this decision was made because India seemed like a quite complicated country to manoeuvre without knowing a local or experienced guide – especially as we wanted to travel around the northern region to some extent.
+But I digress, I visited India on a tour (yes, a tour).
+And although I’m generally not the biggest fan of this kind of organised travel, this decision was made because India seemed like a quite complicated country to manoeuvre without knowing a local or experienced guide — especially as we wanted to travel around the northern region to some extent.

 Although, there were some times where I felt uncomfortable, but not to the extent that you may often hear…